Margay

-The margay (Leopardus wiedii) is a small wild cat native to Central and South America.
-A solitary and nocturnal cat, it lives mainly in primary evergreen and deciduous forest.
+The margay (Leopardus wiedii) is a small wild cat native to Mexico, Central and South America.
+A solitary and nocturnal felid, it lives mainly in primary evergreen and deciduous forest.

-Until the 1990s, margays were hunted illegally for the wildlife trade, which resulted in a large population decrease.
-Since 2008, the margay has been listed as Near Threatened on the IUCN Red List because the population is thought to be declining due to loss of habitat following deforestation.
+Until the 1990s, margays were hunted for the wildlife trade, at which point the killing of the species was outlawed in most countries; however, years of persecution resulted in a notable population decrease.
+Since 2008, the margay has been listed as Near Threatened on the IUCN Red List, as the population is thought to be declining due to loss of habitat and deforestation.

-The scientific name Felis wiedii was used by Heinrich Rudolf Schinz in 1821 in his first scientific description of the margay, in honour of Prince Maximilian of Wied-Neuwied, who collected specimens in Brazil.
+The scientific name Felis wiedii was used by Heinrich Rudolf Schinz in 1821 in his first scientific description of the margay, named in honour of Prince Maximilian of Wied-Neuwied, who collected specimens in Brazil.

 Characteristics

 The margay is very similar to the larger ocelot (Leopardus pardalis) in appearance, although the head is a little shorter, the eyes larger, and the tail and legs longer.
 It weighs from 2.6 to 4 kg, with a body length of 48 to 79 cm and a tail length of 33 to 51 cm.
 Unlike most other cats, the female possesses only two teats.

 Its fur is brown and marked with numerous rows of dark brown or black rosettes and longitudinal streaks.
 The undersides are paler, ranging from buff to white, and the tail has numerous dark bands and a black tip.
-The backs of the ears are black with circular white markings in the centre.
+The backs of the ears are black with circular white markings in the center.

 Distribution and habitat

 The margay is distributed from the tropical lowlands in Mexico through Central America to Brazil and Paraguay.
 In Mexico it has been recorded in 24 of the 32 states, ranging northward up the coastal lowlands and Sierra Madres as far north as of Coahuila, Nuevo Leon, and Tamaulipas on the US border in the east and southern Sonora in the west.
 The southern edge of its range reaches Uruguay and northern Argentina.
 It inhabits almost exclusively dense forests, ranging from tropical evergreen forest to tropical dry forest and high cloud forest.
 The margay has sometimes been observed in coffee and cocoa plantations.

-The only record from the US was collected sometime before 1852 near Eagle Pass, Maverick County, Texas, and it is currently considered locally extinct in Texas.
+The only record from the United States was collected sometime before 1852 near Eagle Pass, Maverick County, Texas, and it is currently considered locally extinct in Texas.
 The margay's presence in the United States is considered "uncertain" by the IUCN Red List.

+Fossil record

-Fossil margay remains have been collected in Pleistocene deposits in Orange County, Texas, along the Sabine River, and it is thought to have ranged over considerable portions of southern Texas at one time.
+Fossilized margay remains have been collected from Pleistocene deposits in Orange County, Texas along the Sabine River; like the ocelot and jaguar, it is thought to have ranged over considerable portions of southern Texas at the time.
+Margay fossils dating to 45,475–46,157 BP are known from the Toca da Barriguda cave in Bahia, Brazil.
+Pleistocene remains of the margay were also found in Florida.

-Fossil evidence of margays or margay-like cats dubbed Leopardus amnicola has been found in Florida, Georgia, and South Carolina dating to the Pleistocene, suggesting that they had an even wider distribution in the past.
+Pleistocene fossils of margay-like cats, dubbed Leopardus amnicola, have been found in Florida, Georgia and South Carolina, suggesting that they may have had an even wider distribution in prehistory.